 - Sport court replacement

-- Status: contract awarded, work expected to begin fall 2021 with completion by June 2022, weather dependent
+- Status: contract awarded, work expected to begin spring of 2022 with completion by June 2022, weather dependent

 Work includes the construction of four tennis/pickleball courts.
 Boulder and Thorndale Parks were selected for court replacement based on community support and continued interest in these two neighborhood parks.